Annbot/loopback-example/README.md

 ##Getting started

->You only have to complete **ONE** step of number 2 tutorials before moving onto number 3.
+>You only have to complete **ONE** tutorial number 2 before moving onto tutorial number 3

 Order|Name|Description|Status
 :-:|:--|:--|:-: